telenordigital/id-docs.telenordigital.com/docs/integrate-android-sdk/use-telenorid-as-id-provider.md

         />
 ```

-You can try it out in example application.
+You can try it out in the example application.

 ## Adding "What is Telenor ID" page

-The SDK starting from version 2.1 also adds a new view component, for displaying the description about Telenor ID.
+Starting from version 2.1, the SDK adds a new view component, for displaying the description about Telenor ID.
 To enable it, use `com.telenor.connect.ui.ConnectAboutTextView` in your layout files.